TomasMiningLTD-SolutionPROJ/INziftr/README.txt

+#Discreet GUI for Pooler's CPUminer, set to mine for ziftrCOIN

 This program is written in C# and is used for mining ziftrCOIN with your CPU.

 This program also allows for discreet mining with the 'hide console' option.